 Revised and Approved by the Progressive Dane Membership, December General Membership Meeting, 2012.

-As members of Progressive Dane, we dedicate ourselves to these goals and
+As members of Progressive Dane, we dedicate ourselves to these goals and principles:

-We believe it is important to sustain and improve high-quality health and safety-net
+We believe it is important to sustain and improve high-quality health and safety-net programs.
+We support:

 a.
 Sufficient funding and annual cost-to-continue increases for service providers.